 In 2006 I was stricken with a non-life threatening disease that for 9 years sapped me of my energy and appetite.
 By January of 2015 I was left with only one surgical option for recovery.
 If the surgery was unsuccessful, there were no other medical options available to enhance my quality of life.
 Fortunately, the surgery was a success!

-After a year of rehabilitation, I was ready to test my return to good health and ascending Lost Mine Trail 50 years after my first ascent was the challenge.
+Now in good health, a song by Tim McGraw titled “Live Like You are Dying” changed my vision of who I am into who I should be.
+After a year of rehabilitation, I was ready to test my return to good health and ascend Lost Mine Trail 50 years after my first ascent was the challenge.
 The round trip hike is listed at 3 hours.
 In 1966 I ran most of the way and completed the ascent and descent in two hours.
 In 2016 the trip took 5 hours with many stops in which I was bent over hands to knees.

 This anniversary adventure began at 5:00 A.M. on April 3rd, 2016 with a drive to Fort Davis to see Glen Halsell - a friend since the 8th grade.
 Glen was an All American and Captain of both the 1965 State High School Champion Permian Panthers and the 1969 National Champion Texas Longhorns.
 During our visit, we shared a few stories and then said goodbye with a hug that reflected our mutual respect, common bond, and shared experiences.
 As we parted ways my belief that life has little meaning without family and friends was re-confirmed.

 Two hours later at 1:15 P.M.
 I started my journey up the Lost Mine Trail.
 I use the word “journey” because this hike included some unexpected symbolic overtones that forever changed my perspective of life.